 [Adopted effective May 1, 2005; amended effective June 1, 2005; March 1, 2015.]

 This rule was adopted effective May 1, 2005.
 Amended effective June 1, 2005; March 1, 2015; March 1, 2019.

 This rule was amended, effective March 1, 2015, to extend the application of the rule to proceedings conducted by contemporaneous audio or audiovisual transmission using reliable electronic means.

-A new Section 5 was added, effective_______________, to establish a procedure for the use of contemporaneous audio or audiovisual transmission using reliable electronic means in proceedings to revoke probation for probationers who are in another state.
+A new Section 5 was added, effective March 1, 2019, to establish a procedure for the use of contemporaneous audio or audiovisual transmission using reliable electronic means in proceedings to revoke probation for probationers who are in another state.

 SOURCES Joint Procedure Committee Minutes of January 25, 2018, pages 15-16; April 24-25, 2014, pages 15-16; April 27-28, 2006, pages 22-24; April 28-29, 2005, pages 21-22; April 24-25, 2003, pages 20-23; September 26-27, 2002, pages 4-12.